dhandyjoe/dhandyjoe/README.md

 ![gif](https://64.media.tumblr.com/b52ee81bd5d19dd3f2b70c3421dbd674/tumblr_p9yqzrd7v31wqfvrxo1_500.gifv)

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-I'm a 21-year-old junior android developer from Indonesia, who loves open source.
-I mainly code in Kotlin and PHP, but I am always learning.
+I'm a 21-year-old junior software engineer from Indonesia, who loves open source.
+I mainly code in Kotlin, but I am always learning.
 I am currently working on a couple of open-source projects, which is a tool that can be used to share links across devices.

 For my programming projects, I usually only upload to Github once I make significant progress.
 For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.